IIYAMA12/web-design/README.md

 ---

-## Dominates on item, which becomes visible hover over it
+## Dominates on item text, which becomes visible when hover over it

 `11.
 Strong visual hierarchies work best`

-By hidding the image and only show the title, it will make the item the most visible element on the interface.
+While hovering over an item, it will hide the image and show the title large on top.
+This will make the item the most visible element on the interface.
 The title which is ridiculously big gives the item even more attention.
 There is also a low visible background shadow which lift the item up.

 ![Hover](zero-state-hover.png)
+Hover over an item

 <details>
     <summary>Older version</summary>